srobo/kitbook/roles/network-manager.md

 ## Subordinates

-The pits manager may bring in subordinate volunteers.
+The network manager may bring in subordinate volunteers.
 These volunteers may not create further subordinate roles.